by: Thomas Young

 Extend Digital Targets into the Sales Process

 These targets should be reviewed and compared with your sales team’s benchmarks.
 All of these targets work together to measure sales and marketing effectiveness and to drive sales revenues.
 A key conversion point for the sales team is the ratio of web leads that turn into customers.
 Another key factor in this conversion rate is the length of time customers stay with the company.
-Both of those benchmarks are related to your web marketing efforts and the quality of your leads.
+Both of those benchmarks are related to your strategic digital marketing efforts and the quality of your leads.
 The quality of your website visitor is a result of your website marketing strategy.